 Leading publishers of editioned works, prints, and multiples exhibit the results of their collaboration with renowned artists, providing visitors the opportunity to see significant, and rare publications.

-Art Basel’s week-long program of films by and about artists is curated by Maxa Zoller.
-Known for her roaming series of experimental film screenings, Zoller plans a diverse and challenging program of works that together create a dialogue about the medium of film today.
+Art Basel’s week-long program of films by and about artists is curated by Maxa Zoller and Marian Masone.
+Zoller and Masone plan a diverse and challenging program of works that reflects on the complex role of media in today’s global world.

 Art publications from around the world display their magazines in single-magazine stands or the collective booth.
-Editors and publishers often attend the show and many magazines contribute presentations to Salon, our afternoon series of lectures and discussions by prominent members of the artworld.
+Editors and publishers often attend the show and many magazines contribute presentations to Conversations, our series of lectures and discussions by prominent members of the artworld.